leakyleaks-ctf/leakyleaks.ctf/README.md

 *leakyleaks* is the new trustworthy platform which supports anonymous whistle blowing.

 It is completly anonymous and completely secure.
 And even better: you can run your own copy of it on your machine, as it is 100% open source.

 # Install and run Instructions

+- Create docker container and attach to it (debian based)

+    docker image pull debian
+    docker container run --name leakyapp -p 8000:80 -it debian docker container attach leakyapp

-- Install git, python3, python3-virtualenv
+- Install git, python3, python3-virtualenv, pg_config

     apt install git python3 python3-virtualenv